ProvarTesting/provardx/README.md

 ## `sfdx provar:metadatacache`

-Command to pre-download any required metadata for a specified user or provar connections.
+Command to pre-download any required metadata for a specified user or provar connection

 ```
 USAGE